Program at a glance

 Under the auspices of the European Federation of Internal Medicine

-Under the auspices of the European Association for the Study of Diabetes
+Under auspices of the European Association for the Study of Diabetes

 Part 1